hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day1-10/Comprehending_Commands.md

 # Comprehending Commands

----
+## **Cat: not the pet, but the command**

 ### Description
-In this challenge, we are asked to read a file directly using `cat`.
+In this challenge we are asked to read a file directly using `cat`.
 The flag is stored in the file `flag`, which we found from doing `ls`.
-Hence, we use the command `cat flag`.
+Hence we use the command `cat flag`.
 This returns the flag.

 ### Info / Stuff We Should Know
 - The flag is located in a file named `flag`.